 Although she is grateful and blessed for what the Lord has allowed her to do in Gospel music as an industry professional, her passion has always been ministry and creating music that glorifies God.
 Andrea is a prophetic psalmist and receives songs in her dreams.
 A singer, songwriter, composer, pianist, producer, engineer and arranger, she released her first single, an instrumental cut, entitled "Won't Work", in April 2019.
-She released her first vocal single, “Count It As Done”, on July 19, 2019 and will be releasing her third single, "I Believe In Miracles", in late 2019.
-Her full project, The Believe Album, will drop in 2020.
+She released her first vocal single, “Count It As Done”, in July 2019 as well as her third single and second instrumental track, "I Still Believe", in December 2019.
+Her full project, The Believe Album, will drop in 2021.